DRVV/dify-multiagent-chat/README.md

-# DifyChatComponent Demo
+# DifyMultiagentChat Demo

 A minimal working example of the `@drvv/dify-multiagent-chat` React component.

 ## Overview

-This Next.js project demonstrates how to integrate and use the DifyChatComponent in your React applications.
+This Next.js project demonstrates how to integrate and use the DifyMultiagentChat in your React applications.
 It serves as a live example and testing environment for the npm package.

 ## 🚀 Quick Start